Daandelange/kirby3-simplestats/README.md

 ## Panel Interface

 ### Charts
 Charts are interactive, you can hover them to have details, and click labels to toggle filtering.
-You can even download timelines as png.
+You can even download timelines as PNGs.

 ### Tables
 Tables are interactive and paginated.
 You can search data within and sort them by clicking on the column headers.